shashankv02/helm-image-mirror/README.md

     # (optional) overrides global fetch setting
     # from remote repository
     fetch: true
+    # (optional) push specifies the list of target helm repositories to which
+    # the chart should be pushed
+    push:
+      - my_helm_repo
+    # (optional) values to be passed to chart before rendering the templates
+    # can be used for charts that have mandatorily required values
     values:
       # (optional) values to be passed to `--set` flag
       set: